Grado0699/DAPI/README.md

 ### Windows

+* Requires the .NET Core 3.1 runtime to be installed.
 * Just do a release build and your good to go.
 * ffmpeg.exe, opus.dll and sodium.dll (which are used for voice) are included in the build.

 ### Linux

+* Requires the .NET Core 3.1 runtime to be installed.
-* You need to install the following packages (Debian):
+* You need to install the following packages (Debian) for a working voice setup:

-`sudo apt-get install libopus0 libsodium18 libopus-dev libsodium-dev`
+        sudo apt-get install libopus0 libsodium18 libopus-dev libsodium-dev

-Depending on your distro and version, you might need to install different packages.
+* Depending on your distribution and version, you might need to install different packages.
 You do not need ffmpeg.exe, opus.dll and sodium.dll.
 Delete them to save some diskspace.
+* Do a release build.
 * Execute the `<bot>.dll` in the release folder by running the command:

-`dotnet <bot>.dll`
+        dotnet <bot>.dll

 * Have fun!

+#### Service

+With Linux it is also possible to register the Bot as a service.
+To do that following these steps:

+* Create a new `<bot>.serivce` in the directory `/lib/system/systemd/`.
+* TODO